 Where the Infrastructure Decision Enters

-Look back at the exfiltration row in that table.
-The control that breaks the most dangerous attack in the catalog is the egress allowlist, the outbound leg of the trifecta.
-On cloud infrastructure, egress control is a policy you configure, audit, and hope survives every misconfiguration, every new integration, and every vendor update.
-On an air-gapped local server, the outbound channel is not a policy.
-It is absent.
-An agent running against a local model on hardware behind your own firewall cannot beacon data to an attacker's endpoint, because there is no route out of the building.
+Look back at the exfiltration row.
+The control that breaks the nastiest attack in the whole catalog is the egress allowlist, the outbound leg of the trifecta.
+In the cloud, egress control's a policy, something you configure, audit, and then pray survives every misconfiguration, every new integration, and every vendor update you never asked for.
+On an air-gapped box in your own building, the outbound channel is absent, not a policy at all.
+An agent running a local model behind your own firewall can't beacon your data to an attacker's server for the dumbest, most durable reason there is: there's no road out of the building.
+You can't misconfigure a wire that was never run.

-The same logic extends to the identity and audit rows.
-Agents hold credentials, and agentjacking turns those credentials against you.
-When your models run on Island Mountain hardware, the agent's credentials, its session state, its audit trail, and every conversation log stay inside your perimeter.
-There is no third-party session store to compromise and no vendor-side log retention policy to negotiate.
-A Performance tier server, with dual RTX PRO 6000 Blackwell GPUs and 192GB of combined VRAM at $59,000 to $69,000 purchased once, runs the open-source models that agent stacks call all day, served through OpenWebUI with role-based access control your admin actually administers.
-For ITAR and CUI environments, an agent that cannot reach the internet cannot leak to it.
-That is not a claim about model quality, it is a claim about topology, and topology is the part you can verify.
+The same logic runs straight through the identity and audit rows.
+Agents hold credentials, and agentjacking's the art of turning those credentials against you.
+Run your models on hardware you own and the agent's credentials, its session state, its audit trail, and every last conversation log stay inside your perimeter.
+There's no third-party session store for anybody to pop and no vendor-side retention policy to go negotiate after the breach.
+Roles and access get administered by your own admin, through OpenWebUI or whatever front end the work turns out to need.
+For ITAR and CUI environments, an agent that can't reach the internet can't leak to it.
+That's a claim about topology, not a brag about model quality, and topology's the one part of this you can walk over and check with your own eyes.
+You can't audit a promise.
+You can audit a room.